[3.20] Versatile Combatant Impale Shield Crush Slayer - Crush the Atlas - SSF Compatible

 A double mod watcher's eye with 'impales last 2 additional hits' and '% chance to impale on attacks' is our primary endgame watcher's eye when we swap off of Impale Support.
-Last league I paid about 6ex for this.
-This is not required
+They usually go for anywhere between 5 and 20 divines depending on when they're posted.

 Priority: 8 Passive Feed the Fury and Fuel the Fight Jewel (increased attack damage or increased attack damage while holding a shield)